SoilLifeL/unpacktools/README.md

 ## Installation
   Windows: `py -m pip install unpacktools` Ubuntu/Linux: `python3 -m pip install unpacktools`
-## Our 'Challenge'
-  We didn't and won't use any asterisks in our source code to unpack iterators.
-We unpack them with our own algorithm. -Of course, I don't mean that we do not use *args, it is a requirement for the ease of use.-
 ## Features
 Note: To work with the examples below, you should import the package as: `from unpacktools.unpack import *`
 * You can pass unpack objects to 'handled' functions.
 To handle a single function, you can use a decorator: